Page last updated on

 B. Analysing the policy environment

-(i)Identifying relevant policies,
+(i)Identifying relevant policies, laws and regulations

 Having decided, in principle, to consider advocacy as a strategy to achieve pro-poor ICT access and having undertaken some preliminary work to define the advocacy goals, the next stage involves closer analysis of the policy environment, starting with an audit of the relevant policies and political institutions.
 What policies are already in place (for example, national e-strategies, e-government, media development, digital divide initiatives)?
 How are these reflected, or not, in current laws and regulations?
 It is important also to be aware of relevant international treaty obligations, laws and standards.

-(ii)Mapping relations of power and
+(ii)Mapping relations of power and decision making

 Where are policy decisions taken and who has influence over them?
 For example, is the focus on government policy and, if so, which ministries and departments are responsible?
 What other ministries have an interest in the impact of the current or proposed policies, for example, rural development, education?
 Are there other public bodies with relevant influence or responsibility, such as a communications regulator or a national media council?
 What about the legislature or parliament – are there interest groups in the policy area?
 Can support be usefully mobilised across different political parties?
 Who else has influence over the key political decision makers?

-(iii)Considering the options for
+(iii)Considering the options for policy change

 Would a change in policy alone be sufficient to achieve the advocacy goal?
 Or might the proposed policy change also require legal and/or regulatory change?
 What about the economic impact – are there taxation or public spending implications that should be taken into account?
 Are there alternative approaches to be considered?
 Could the goals be achieved incrementally or do they require a fundamental change in policy?
 What policy options are most likely to attract support, or generate opposition?